matross/mapstache/README.md

 in your `project.clj` dependencies.
 It is avaliable for download via Clojars.

 _NOTE_: Mapstache does not provide a template engine.
-In order to use it, you must provide your own implementation of of `matross.mapstache/IRender`.
+In order to use it, you must provide your own implementation of `matross.mapstache/IRender`.

 An example with Clostache would look like: